Each spring, a new cohort of programs is enrolled in the Program Review Course.

 - You will be invited to attend the Orientation session in May.

-- Please accept the calendar invitation to attend the Orientation session or designate someone to attend in your absence.
+- Accept the calendar invitation to attend the Orientation session or designate someone to attend in your absence.

 - Read Module 1 in the Program Review Handbook.

-Note: To learn more about our experiences delivering the Orientation, please reach out to us (see Authors for our contact information).
+Note: To learn more about our experiences delivering the Orientation, which evolves each iteration, please reach out to us (see Authors for our contact information).

 Office of Quality Assurance